General · · 21 min read

 3. Limited Visibility: Traditional supply chains often lack real-time data access, making it tough to track inventory and respond to client demands.
 This can lead to missed opportunities and unhappy customers, as businesses can’t react swiftly to market changes.

-In summary, while CPQ solutions have the potential to transform manufacturing, the challenges of implementation, cost, and user adoption need careful navigation.
-At the same time, the limitations of conventional supply chain management highlight the need for innovative solutions that boost flexibility, efficiency, and visibility in the cpq supply chain.
+In summary, while CPQ systems offer advantages, the need for careful navigation.
+At the same time, the limitations of traditional supply chains highlight the need for agility, efficiency, and visibility in the CPQ supply chain.
 So, what do you think?
 Are you ready to explore these solutions further?

 The central node represents the overall topic, while the branches show specific limitations for both CPQ systems and traditional supply chains.
 Each sub-branch details a particular challenge, helping you understand the complexities involved.